ashdavies/talks/2019-05-31-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ![right](rabbid-superhero.gif)

----

-## ⛓️ Chained operations

 ^ Allows us to compose chained operator sequences

----

-## ⬆️ ⬇️ Abstracted threading

 ^ Abstract away threading, synchronisation, concerns

+^ Introduced the concept of reactive programming

 ---

 ![right](over-the-top.gif)

 ## 😮 Reactive

-^ Introduced the concept of reactive programming

 ^ This was a major turning point for architecture